Goddards House and Garden: The Terry Family at Goddards

 Noel Terry (1889–1980) was the great-grandson of Joseph Terry, the first Terry of the family confectionery business.
 Noel was brought up at Trentholme, the home of his maternal grandfather, located 0.8 mi north of Goddards, and opposite the Elmbank Hotel which, at the time, was the home of Sidney Leetham, an uncle of Kathleen Leetham (1892–1980).
 The Leetham family were owners of a large flour-milling business in the Hungate area of York.
 Kathleen lived at Aldersyde, a large house that her father Henry Ernest Leetham commissioned in 1895 and which is located 0.5 mi south of Goddards.

-Noel and Kathleen married in 1915 having overcome the objections of her father who had initially opposed their relationship.
+In 1915, Noel's brother, J. E. Harold Terry, married Kathleen's sister, Constance Leetham and Noel and Kathleen were also married having overcome the objections of her father who had initially opposed their relationship.
 Soon after the marriage Noel was sent to France due to the First World War and in 1916 was wounded at the Battle of the Somme whilst serving with the 5th West Yorkshire Regiment.
 After he returned home they started a family together and by 1925 had two sons, Peter and Kenneth, a daughter, Betty, and plans to move to a larger house.
-From 1927 Goddards would become the family home of the Terry's and their children - with their youngest son Richard being born the following year.
+From 1927 Goddards would become the family home of the Terry's and their children – with their youngest son Richard being born the following year.
 The name of the house came from Noel Terry's middle name, which was that of his grandmother, Frances Goddard, first wife of Sir Joseph Terry.

 By the 1930s Noel had become a managing director at Terry's and it was at this time that the company introduced two of their most famous products – Terry's All Gold and the Chocolate Orange.

 When production was interrupted by the Second World War Noel became a Controller with the Royal Observer Corps and was awarded an MBE in 1943.
 His son Kenneth served in the RAF and was awarded the DFC in 1942.
 He died in 1944 and is commemorated on the local war memorial (also by Brierley).
 Noel continued to work at Terry's until 1970, and his son Peter, who had joined Terry's in 1945, became deputy managing director.

 Although the house was built in the Arts and Crafts style it would become furnished with a large assortment of Georgian furniture and clocks which Noel Terry collected throughout his life.
 It is thought that his enthusiasm in antiques was partly inspired by his father-in-law who had been a collector of porcelain and jade.
 His interest in history also led to his involvement with York Civic Trust, of which he was honorary treasurer for many years.
 After Noel and Kathleen died in 1980 Noel's collection was put on display at Fairfax House, in York, a Georgian house museum renovated by the Civic Trust.